What are good sources of demographic and socioeconomic information for states, counties, and cities?

 Other Federal Government Agencies

-In addition to the Census Bureau, many other federal agencies collect statistics on state, county, and local socioeconomic characteristics and demographics that are made available to the public, including the sources for listed below.
+In addition to the Census Bureau, many other federal agencies collect publicly available statistics on state, county, and local socioeconomic characteristics and demographics, including the sources for listed below.

 State, county, and metropolitan statistical area personal income including per capita income back to 1969.